-I will be the first to agree that trip planning takes a lot of work and can be overwhelming.
+I’m the first to agree that trip planning takes a lot of work and can be overwhelming.
+Currently, I’m planning one trip for each month of 2020 and a multi-month trip for 2021.
 If I didn’t love the process so much, I could see why people travel with tour groups or choose to go to all inclusive resorts in order to keep it simple.
 But in keeping it simple, you may miss out of some really cool off-the-beaten-path locations that make travel so fun and rewarding.
-After traveling full time for the past three years and spending the previous decade planning road trips and week-long getaways, I’ve narrowed down a system that I go through when planning my trips so that you can have more ease in planning a trip.
+After traveling full time for the past five years and spending the previous decade planning road trips and week-long getaways, I’ve narrowed down a system that I go through when planning my trips so that you can have more ease in planning a trip.

 My favorite places to find travel inspiration are through travel blogs, Pinterest, and talking to people.
 Sure, I get a few ideas through magazines and travel guides, but they tend to be more sales-y.
 Hotels, restaurants, and excursions often don’t get to the root of what I’m looking to create in my travel experience.
-We all want to make our kids (and ourselves) happy, and as fun as it sounds like to stand in long lines and eat crappy food at an overpriced amusement park, there’s a good chance you can have just as much (or more) fun with your kids exploring new roads, new towns, and new trails as you create your own 1000 Miles of Memories.
+We all want to make our kids (and ourselves) happy, and as fun as it sounds like to stand in long lines and eat crappy food at an overpriced amusement park, there’s a good chance you can have just as much (or more) fun with your kids exploring new roads, new towns, and new trails by creating your own customized itinerary.